 What Happens to a Horse with Sweet Itch?

-Sweet itch commonly involves the midline of the belly, tailbase and rump, or the neck and other body areas may be involved but less frequently.
-The reaction to the bites causes an intense itching that makes the horse literally rub the area raw in spots they can manage to rub, but the midline of the belly also often becomes swollen, oozing and crusted because of the allergic reaction.
+The reaction to the bites causes intense itching that makes the horse literally rub the area raw in spots they can manage to rub, but the midline of the belly also often becomes swollen, oozing and crusted because of the allergic reaction.
 Involved areas also have hair loss.

 With lesions involving the belly, or belly plus neck and shoulders, Onchocerciasis may also be a complicating problem.